nuthanc/faang/Arrays/3/README.md

 * Time Complexity is O(n^2)
   * 1st for loop across the entire array
-  * The 2 while loops across the entire arry
+  * The 2 while loops across the entire array
 * Space Complexity is O(1)
   * Even though we have multiple variables, they don't grow with the input
   * They store only 1 value that change